mayhemheroes/alumina/MISSING.md

     - Spaghetti gotos need to be converted to LLVM basic blocks
 - Clean up `mono`.
 It's a mess.
 - Should monomorphization and type checking be separate stages?
 Can this even be done with the loose duck-typed language?
-- Will the compiler architecture scale to large programs?
-Is it possible to pre-compile the libraries at least to AST?
 - AST expression should have a convenience builder, like the one for IR expressions. `expressions.rs` is overly verbose right now, especially with all the span tagging.
 - Most panics should probably use `ice!` macro to report the source span where the compiler panicked
 - Cross-compilation